10 Best Things To Do In Hamble Le Rice – Ultimate Guide

 It’s early shipbuilding history

-14th century boat building was well established when the Hamble supplied 7 ships and 117 mariners for the Battle of Crecy.
+It was perfect for mariners because the 13th-century boats could unload their catches from near and far.
+By the 14th century boat building was well established when the Hamble gave 117 mariners and 7 ships for the Battle of Crecy.

 A busy fishing port